-Jason Crandell is a natural teacher and author with more than 15 years of experience.
-His accessible, grounded classes integrate the best elements of power yoga, anatomical precision, and mindfulness teachings.
-Jason’s articulate, down-to-earth approach to vinyasa yoga will educate and empower you.
+Jason Crandell is a natural teacher and author with more than 20 years of experience.
 Named “one of the teachers shaping the future of yoga,” by Yoga Journal, Jason has been an in-demand teacher at conferences around the world for more than a decade.
-Considered a “teacher’s teacher,” Jason has taught on countless teacher training faculties, leads trainings globally, and regularly presents teacher training content at esteemed conferences.
-Jason is a contributing editor for Yoga Journal magazine where he has written more than 25 articles.
-His critical thinking skills will support you on your path of practice, teaching, and self-inquiry.
+Considered a teacher’s teacher, Jason has taught on countless teacher training faculties, leads trainings globally, and regularly presents teacher training content at esteemed conferences.
 Jason’s primary teacher is Rodney Yee—who was kind enough to say, “Jason is taking the art of teaching yoga to its next level.”

 For the past 10 years, Jason has honed his approach by looking to peers outside of the yoga community, in the fields of physical therapy, orthopedics, traumatology, and sports medicine.
 These collaborative partnerships have enabled Jason to offer the most up-to-date to asana technique, cueing, injury management, and hands-on adjustments.
 Jason’s goal is to blend the timeless wisdom of yoga philosophy with evidence-based information to create yoga curriculum that helps modern practitioners grow and evolve.